Crédit Agricole: Mergers and acquisitions from 2014

-On April 7, 2022, Crédit Agricole announced the acquisition of a 9.18% stake in Banco BPM, Italy's third-largest bank.
+On 7 April 2022, Crédit Agricole announced the acquisition of a 9.18% stake in Banco BPM, Italy's third-largest bank.
 In August 2023, Crédit Agricole announced its intent to purchase a majority stake in Belgian private bank Degroof Petercam via its subsidiary Indosuez Wealth Management, the acquisition was finalised in 2024 with Crédit Agricole owning a 65% stake in Degroof Petercam.

+In July 2023, CACEIS, previously jointly owned by Crédit Agricole and Banco Santander at that time, purchased RBC Investor Services' activities in Europe.
+The acquisition expanded CACEIS's geographic footprint in Europe and included an operations centre in Malaysia with over 1,200 staff.
+Following the acquisition, CACEIS provided custody for approximately €5 trillion in client assets.

 For the entirety of 2023, the group reported over €8 billion in net profit for the third consecutive year.
 Its insurance division alone grew by 12.6% compared to the previous year, achieving a net result of €1.65 billion.

 In January 2024, Crédit Agricole acquired a 7% stake in Worldline.
 In December 2024, Crédit Agricole increased through derivatives its stake in Banco BPM up to 19.8%, the increase was authorized by the ECB in April 2025.

+In December 2024, Crédit Agricole agreed to buy Banco Santander's 30.5% stake in custody and asset servicing entity CACEIS, giving the French lender full control of the business.
+The transaction, expected to complete in 2025, excludes CACEIS's Latin American joint venture, which remains jointly controlled.
+Credit Agricole had previously expanded its asset servicing business with the acquisition of RBC Investor Services' operations in 2023.